-PENALTIES AND ADJUDICATION

-SI No. Section Particulars 1.
+PENA PENALTIES AND ADJUDICATION SI No. Section Particulars 1.
 Section 19A Failure to furnish information, return, etc. 2.
-Section 19B Failure to enter into an agreement 3.
-Section 19C Failure to redress investors' grievances 4.
-Section 19D Delay in dematerialisation or issue of certificate of securities 5.
-Section 19E Failure to reconcile records 6.
-Section 19F Failure to comply with directions issued by the SEBI under section 19 of the Act 7.
-Section 19G Contravention where no separate penalty has been provided 8.
-Section 19H Power to adjudicate 9.
-Section 19I Factors to be taken into account by adjudicating officer 10.
-Section 19-IA Settlement of Administrative Civil Proceedings 11.
-Section 19-IB Recovery of amounts 12.
-Section 19J Crediting sums realised by way of penalties to Consolidated Fund of India
+Section 19B Failure to enter into an agreement.
+3. Section 19C Failure to redress investors' grievances.
+4. Section 19D Delay in dematerialisation or issue of certificate of securities.
+5. Section 19E Failure to reconcile records.
+6. Section 19F Failure to comply with directions issued by the SEBI under section 19 of the Act.
+7. Section 19FA Penalty for failure to conduct business in a fair manner.
+8. Section 19G Contravention where no separate penalty has been provided.
+9. Section 19H Power to adjudicate.
+10. Section 19I Factors to be taken into account by adjudicating officer.
+11. Section 19-IA Settlement of Administrative Civil Proceedings.
+12. Section 19-IB Recovery of amounts.
+13. Section 19J Crediting sums realised by way of penalties to Consolidated Fund of India.